Monster: Power Rangers

-Master Xandred qualifies too.
-When he isn't drinking his "medicine" and yelling at people, treats his followers horribly, yelling at them, threatening to kill Octoroo at one point, attempts to kill Deker because he was meddling in his affairs, and his plan revolves around killing Jayden.
+- Master Xandred, when he isn't drinking his "medicine" and yelling at people, treats his followers horribly, yells at them, threatens to kill Octoroo at one point, attempts to kill Deker because he was meddling in his affairs, and his plan revolves around killing Jayden.
 Unlike Octoroo, who sends Nighloks to cause misery, Master Xandred summons an army of moogers to cause meaningless chaos in the human world and destroy everything.
 In episodes "Broken Dreams" and "Test of the Leader", we see that his moogers destroy entire buildings, meaning that he is responsible for hundreds of deaths of innocent humans.
 He brutally punishes Arachnitor when he tried to usurp him by mutating him into a mindless berserker slave.
 Even Octoroo says that his cruelty is boundless.
 In "Broken Dreams", he ruined Dayu's harmonium and attempted to erase her memory.
 She even says "I knew you were evil, but this..."
 Eventually, after Deker meets his Final Death and Dayu's sorrow is so great that she is able to fully restore Xandred on her own, he rewards her by absorbing her so that her human side would make him immune to the sealing symbol.
 However, by this point, Dayu didn't care if she lived or died, and didn't resist.